 If you have a monthly milestone card or blanket, don’t forget to bring them along—they serve as a special means of announcing your baby to the world.
 However, there’s no point in bringing both cards and blankets.

 You should bring cards since you’ve already accounted for a blanket.
-Just in case you don’t have cards, you can get them here
+However, if you don’t have cards, you can get them here.

 Going Home Outfit

-While picking a dress for yourself, don’t forget to put the baby into due consideration.
+While picking a dress for yourself, don’t forget to consider the baby.
 Pick something special and sentimental for the baby.

 Baby Car Seat